The relief you feel after finishing your course can quickly be overtaken by feelings of anxiety about money if you don’t plan ahead.

 They’ll be able to help you negotiate a repayment plan with the university to clear the debts.

 Repaying your student loan

 If you funded your studies with an income-contingent loan from the Student Loans Company you will be expected to start making repayments in the April after you graduate.
-These repayments will only start if you earn over the repayment threshold, which stands at £27,295 for the 2021/2022 financial year.
+These repayments will only start if you earn over the repayment threshold.

 You will have money taken off your salary to repay your student loan during any pay period where your earnings before tax are over the weekly or monthly threshold.